 If you're finding yourself on the upper end of the price range because of your color options, may we also suggest checking out the Britax Boulevard?
 The Boulevard is the higher-end seat, but very similar in most regards.
 From what we could tell, the key differences are that the Boulevard is a bit beefier and heavier, providing more shoulder room for the child, and its shell is about 2" taller than the Marathon.
 The Boulevard also has a bit more padding behind and to the sides of the head, and provides a softer infant insert.
 But the added comfort and safety comes with some added cost, with the Boulevard coming in about $30-40 more than the Marathon.
 Overall, the Marathon is a great option for those who want the Britax brand for a reasonable price, and are willing to compromise a bit on versatility.
 Interested?
 You can check out the Britax Marathon ClickTight here.

-Usually about $350, and available in multiple colors (the Midnight Slate is pictured here).
+Full Review: Usually under $300, and available in multiple colors (the Midnight Slate is pictured here).
 This is the newest addition to the Maxi Cosi convertible car seat line-up.
-And they make some truly excellent infant and convertible car seats - this Magellan 5-in-1 is no exception.
+And they make some truly excellent car seats - this Magellan 5-in-1 convertible car seat is no exception.
 This versatile seat supports newborns as small as 5 pounds, and rear-facing up to 40 pounds or 40" height.
 That's a much lower weight limit than the Extend2Fit or Nuna Rava, which both support up to 50 pounds rear-facing.
 Then it transitions to a forward-facing toddler car seat from 22-65 pounds with the 5-point harness, and then finally to a belt-positioning booster seat from 40-120 pounds.
 That's a lot of versatility, second only to the 4Ever, which can support as low as 4 pounds and up to 120 pounds or about 10 years of age.
 The 4Ever can also convert to a backless booster, which this does not.
 But there is a ton of additional versatility, such as a 14-position headrest with no-rethread harness, seat belt lock-offs, premium LATCH connectors (can be used up to 40 pounds), adjustable lower and Air Protect upper side impact protection, 7 recline positions (awesome), two cup-holders that are super functional (though a little narrow for some bottles and sippy cups), FAA approved for air travel, and machine washable fabrics that are reasonably easy to remove.

 Out of the box, this thing was pretty heavy, tipping the scale at about 25 pounds; so it's not a great option for easily swapping in and out of different cars.
 We measured it at about 13" wide at the bottom, about 19" wide at the torso (from cup-holder to cup-holder), and about 19.25" at the shoulders.
 But much of that weight and bulk comes from its superior side-impact protection that protects both the torso and upper extremities.
 All of the fabrics were super soft and comfortable, Maxi Cosi is definitely good at providing maximum coziness for your baby!
 And all of the adjustments, lock-outs, the torso side impact protection mechanism, recline, headrest height, and everything else were super easy and intuitive to use.
 Make sure you read the owner's manual to ensure you're installing and using the seat appropriately.